fpgadeveloper/ethernet96/PetaLinux/README.md

 This locates all projects that have been exported to SDK.
 Then for every exported project, the script does the following:

-1. Verifies that the `.hdf` and the `.bit` files exist.
+1. Verifies that the `.xsa` and the `.bit` files exist.
-2. Creates a PetaLinux project, referencing the exported hardware design (.hdf).
+2. Creates a PetaLinux project, referencing the exported hardware design (.xsa).
 3. Copies the relevant configuration files from the `src` directory into the created PetaLinux project.
 4. Builds the PetaLinux project.